de-pot-op-org/go-potty-portal-automation/README.md

 - Ask if the Excel file contains new organizations, users, or locations that need processing

 #### Step 3: Run Processing Script
-- Guide me through running the process-excel-to-current.js script
+- Guide me through running the process-excel-to-inputs.js script
-- Provide the exact command: cd scripts && node process-excel-to-current.js
+- Provide the exact command: cd scripts && node process-excel-to-inputs.js
 - Ask me to share the terminal output to verify processing was successful

 #### Step 4: Review Output Results
 - Help me interpret the processing results
 - Verify which items were processed (organizations, users, locations)
+- Examine the outputs folder for new entities only
 - Check for any errors or warnings in the output

 #### Step 5: Test in Development Environment
 - Guide me through importing the generated JSON files to the development Firebase project first
 - Provide step-by-step instructions for importing each file to the dev environment using FireFoo:
-  * organisations.json to Firestore (dev)
+  * outputs/organisations.json to Firestore (dev) - only new organizations
-  * users.json to Firestore (dev)
+  * outputs/users.json to Firestore (dev) - only new users
-  * locations.json to Firestore (dev)
+  * outputs/locations.json to Firestore (dev) - only new locations
-  * auth-users.json to Authentication (dev)
+  * outputs/auth-users.json to Authentication (dev) - only new auth users
 - Help me verify the import was successful in the dev environment
 - Guide me through basic validation tests to ensure data integrity
 - Confirm the data appears correctly in the Firebase console